Contracted (film): Plot

 In a morgue, a man named BJ with an Abaddon tattoo has sex with a corpse that has a biohazard symbol on the toe tag; afterward, he handles an empty test tube while washing up.

 Samantha is trying to get over a recent break-up with her girlfriend, Nikki.
 The party's host, Alice, plies her with strong drinks, while Zain offers her drugs.
 After she becomes heavily inebriated, Samantha is approached by BJ, who offers her a drink.
 Even though she tells him that she is a lesbian, when she begins to black out, BJ takes her to his car and rapes her.

-The next morning, Samantha thinks she is suffering from a bad hangover.
+The following day, Samantha thinks she is suffering from a bad hangover.
 She bickers with her mother, who struggles to accept her daughter's lesbianism and is worried that she might have relapsed into hard drug use.
-Alice tells Samantha that the police are searching for BJ, who Alice had never met.
+Alice tells Samantha that the police are searching for BJ, whom Alice had never met.
 At the restaurant where she works, Samantha has trouble eating and is overly sensitive to noise.
+She can't hear her customers as they order their drinks.
 When she bleeds heavily from her vagina, she visits her doctor.
 Despite her protests that she is a lesbian who has not had sex with men for nearly a year, he is suspicious that she has contracted a sexually transmitted disease from heterosexual intercourse because of a rash that has developed in her groin.
-Samantha is also constantly vomiting a lot of blood and as well as urinating a lot of blood and eventually a maggot falls out of her vagina in the bathroom without her noticing.
+Samantha is also constantly vomiting and urinating copious amounts of blood.
+Eventually, a maggot falls out of her vagina in the bathroom without her noticing.